-(1) Includes rating agency fees, Municipal Advisor fees, underwriter's discount, legal fees, and other costs of issuing the Bonds.
+(1) Includes rating agency fees, Municipal Advisor fees, underwriters' discount, legal fees, printing costs, other costs of issuing the Bonds, escrow costs and other costs of administering the refunding, and additional proceeds.
+A portion of these funds will be deposited to the refunding escrow and will be paid by the Escrow Agent (see "-Refunding Plan").